Skip to main content

 The two most important things you can do to prevent cervical cancer are to get the HPV vaccine if you are eligible, and to be tested regularly according to American Cancer Society (ACS) guidelines.
 These can be found in The American Cancer Society Guidelines for the Prevention and Early Detection of Cervical Cancer.

-A well-proven way to prevent cervical cancer is to have screening tests.
-Screening is having tests to find conditions that may lead to cancers and can find pre-cancers before they can turn into invasive cancer.
-The Pap test (or Pap smear) and the human papillomavirus (HPV) test are specific tests used during screening for cervical cancer.
+The Pap test (or Pap smear) and the human papillomavirus (HPV) test are specific tests used to screen for cervical cancer.
 These tests are done the same way.
-A health professional uses a special tool to gently scrape or brush the cervix to remove cells for testing.
-If a pre-cancer is found it can be treated, keeping it from turning into a cervical cancer.
+A special tool is used to gently scrape or brush the cervix to remove cells for testing.
+If a precancer is found, it can be treated, to keep it from turning into a cervical cancer.

-The Pap test or smear is a procedure used to collect cells from the cervix so that they can be looked at closely in the lab to find cancer and pre-cancer.
+The Pap test or Pap smear is a procedure used to collect cells from the cervix so that they can be looked at closely in the lab to find cancer or precancer.
 It's important to know that most invasive cervical cancers are found in women who have not had regular Pap tests.
 A Pap test can be done during a pelvic exam, but not all pelvic exams include a Pap test.

-The result of the HPV test, along with your past test results, determines your risk of developing cervical cancer.
-If the test is positive, this could mean more follow-up visits, more tests to look for a pre-cancer or cancer, and sometimes a procedure to treat any pre-cancers that might be found.
+The HPV and Pap test results help assess your risk of developing cervical cancer.
+If the results are positive, this could mean more follow-up visits, more tests to look for a precancer or cancer, and sometimes a procedure to treat any precancers that might be found.

 It is best to talk to your healthcare provider about your screening test results in more detail to fully understand your risk of developing cervical cancer and next steps.